 In the “Load Balancers” section, select the

-443), so you need to change it.
-Click the button to edit rules, and
+you need to change it.
+Click the edit button (pencil icon) and change

 add a new rule.
 Make it the first rule in the list of rules.

 Construct the new rule so that it says, in effect, “if the path is